 The most unnoticed water leak in your home

 The number one fixture in your home that can cause a leak you don’t see is your toilet.
 A small water leak from the tank into the bowl can go unnoticed for quite some time.
 However, a slow drip is constantly dripping 24 hours a day and that can add up to wasting hundreds of gallons of water.
 How do you check for this kind of leak?
 It’s actually quite easy, check out our video below to see how you can use food coloring to easily see if you have a slow leak in your toilet.
 Often times a broken flapper is the culprit, which can be easily replaced.

-If you’ve gone through all these steps and still can’t find a leak call your water provider to come out to do a water audit.
+If you’ve gone through all these steps and still can’t find a leak call you can check your water meter or call the Albuquerque Water Authority for a water audit.
 This is normally something that is provided free of charge to help you find the issue.
 Remember no leak is too small.
 If you find even a small leak in your home make sure to repair it or call a professional plumber to repair right away.
 Water leaks only get bigger over time if you don’t address them.